Abasz/ESPRowingMonitor/docs/settings.md

 ## Hardware settings

-These settings relate to hardware used by ESP32 and the rowing machine
+These settings relate to the hardware used by ESP32 and the rowing machine

 ### SENSOR_PIN_NUMBER